Mohanishravula/aws/README.md

 ```
 ````

-## API Call for Reset Password
+### API Call for Reset Password

--After hitting `ResetPassword` API we will recieve an verification code to reset our password under autherisation code
+- After hitting `ResetPassword` API we will recieve an verification code to reset our password under autherisation code

 ````
 ```